-SPECIAL REPORT: Inside Mario Draghi's euro rescue plan
+Special Report: Inside Mario Draghi's euro rescue plan

 PRUSSIAN HELMET

-Within hours of the London speech, the ECB president's surprised colleagues had recognised its significance and leapt into action.
+Within hours of the London speech, the ECB president's surprised colleagues had recognized its significance and leapt into action.

 Joerg Asmussen, a 45-year-old former deputy finance minister who had joined the ECB in January, alerted Merkel.